RagnarB83/ash-documentation/docs/Geometry-optimization.rst

     Optimizer(theory=xtbcalc, fragment=frag, constraints=constraints_dict)

-When the above syntax is used, the constraint is applied according to the initial geometry provided (the first O-H bond is constrained to 0.965 Å)).
+When the above syntax is used, the constraint is applied according to the initial geometry provided (the O-H bond (between atoms 0 and 1) is constrained to 0.965 Å)).
 If one wants to constrain e.g. a bond distance to a specific value then this can be done by providing an extra value to the list while also providing the *constrainvalue=True* option.

 .. code-block:: python